SQLCrespi/PowerShell-Docs.pt-br/reference/docs-conceptual/components/ise/object-model/The-ISEFile-Object.md

 ### <a name="save-saveencoding-"></a>Save\( \[saveEncoding\] \)

-Suportado no Windows PowerShell ISE 2.0 e posteriores.
+Suportado no ISE do Windows PowerShell 2.0 e posteriores.

 Salva o arquivo no disco.